-The thoughts and ideas of pupils are very important to us at Petworth CofE Primary.
+The thoughts and ideas of pupils are very important to us at Petworth CofE Primary School.
 All children have the opportunity to share their views in various ways.
 They will have opportunities to attend review meetings where held and also parent/carer consultations.
 When the SENDCo completes a referral form, the child's view is sought about their own perceptions of their strengths and areas for development as well as what support they like and if there is any other support they would need.
+The children also create their own pupil passport, which focuses on their likes, hopes and dreams and how they like to be supported within school.